BIMseven/cs1550-SFTP-Setup/README.md

       "host": "thoth.cs.pitt.edu",
       "port": 22,
       "username": "[YOUR USERNAME]",
-      "password": "[YOUR PASSWORD]",
+      //"password": "[YOUR PASSWORD]", optional
-      "rootPath": "/afs/pitt.edu/home/[first character of your username]/[second char of your username]/YOURUSERNAME", }
+      "interactiveAuth": true, //may switch this out with password "rootPath": "/afs/pitt.edu/home/[first character of your username]/[second char of your username]/YOURUSERNAME", }
   },
 ```

 **note: The path depends on your username [I believe].
 Since my username is bim7, my path ends with /b/i/bim7**

+**note: You may wish to substitute the given path for '/u/OSLab/[YOURUSERNAME]/linux-2.6.23.1' if working on project1**

 7. You should now be able to run the 'Remote FS: Add Folder to Workspace' command
    from the command pallet (agin, Crtl+Shift+P).
 A selection of 'pitt-thoth' shows up